aryanrajtrangham/Courses_from_priyanshu/E-commerce.md

 ## How do digital signatures work?
 - Digital signatures are based on public key cryptography, also known as asymmetric cryptography.
 Using a public key algorithm, such as RSA (Rivest-Shamir-Adleman), two keys are generated, creating a mathematically linked pair of keys, one private and one public.
 - Digital signatures work through public key cryptography's two mutually authenticating cryptographic keys.
-The individual who creates the digital signature uses a private key to encrypt signature-related data, while the only way to decrypt that data is with the signer's public key. ment or the signature.
+The individual who creates the digital signature uses a private key to encrypt signature-related data, while the only way to decrypt that data is with the signer's public key i.e, Acknowledgement or the signature.
 This is how digital signatures are authenticated.
 - Digital signature technology requires all parties trust that the individual creating the signature has kept the private key secret.
 If someone else has access to the private signing key, that party could create fraudulent digital signatures in the name of the private key holder.

 ## Digital Currency